 These check-ins can be brought up in the form of playful questions or by coming up with positive affirmations to describe themself.
 If you are consistent, it will be easier for you to identify changes in their energy.
 It will also create an open and comfortable environment to initiate conversations if they ever begin to feel discouraged or down about themself in any way.
 The sooner you address these issues, the better.
 This kind of confidence will require some work but instilling a strong sense of self-worth at a young age will have a tremendous impact on your child.

 On the other hand, there is a more direct and obvious type of negative content; cyberbullying.
 We’re talking about the posts, comments or private messages that were written with the intention of hurting your child.
 This is still difficult to control as you can’t filter what others say online.
-However, with Cyber Dive, you can remain involved by monitoring the activity your child is interacting with.
+However, with the Aqua One, you can remain involved by monitoring the online activity your child is interacting with.